creativepsyco/creativepsyco.github.com/source/_posts/2013-04-10-deploying-rails-on-nginx-and-thin.markdown

 For deployment purposes I had no idea which of the web servers to run as such I naturally googled online and found people talking about [Capistrano][caps], a great way to have deployment scripts being run on the server.

-I needed something simple, I had seen the advantages of using SVN and [Nginx][ngix] as a means to deploy by SSH-ing to the server.
+I needed something simple, I had seen the advantages of using SVN and [Nginx][nginx] as a means to deploy by SSH-ing to the server.
 This keeps things simple and lends us as much control as we need.
 So I explored.
 <!--more-->

 Here are instructions to setup a fresh copy of Ubuntu Precise Pangolin with the necessary goodies: